 Do research on the company

 It is very easy to tell when someone has no clue about the company they are applying for.
 I suggest researching everything you can find out about the company.
 Check all their social platforms, read any articles you can find, pretend you are trying to stalk an ex-boyfriend.
 The more you know the better!
 This will also help you decide if you’ll be a good fit for them as well.

 I often hear people say they don’t like to look at people’s profiles on LinkedIn because it shows the person you looked at.
 I always say, “Good I want them to know I’m looking at them.”
 It all goes back to the research stage.

 Knowing someone’s background can help you better guess the type of questions they are going to ask.
-If you are being interviewed someone and their background is heavy in PR than their probably going to have a greater focus on writing and grammar.
-If you are being interviewed by someone who has a heavy social media background than they are going to probably ask social media specific questions.
+If you are being interviewed by someone and their background is heavy in PR, then they’re probably going to have a greater focus on writing and grammar.
+If you are being interviewed by someone who has a heavy social media background, then they are going to probably ask social media specific questions.

 You are going to be nervous, but try to be self-aware.
 There is nothing more annoying than someone clicking their pen or twirling their hair.
-It comes across unprofessional and makes you appear nervous when you want to seem calm, cool and collected.
+It comes across as unprofessional and makes you appear nervous when you want to seem calm, cool, and collected.

 You always want to make sure you are listening to what they are saying, not thinking about what you are about to say.

 Do your best to answer the questions.
 There is nothing worse than someone just saying I don’t know several times and having to move on to the next question.

 Last but definitely not least, be yourself!
 You might not be a fit for every company and that’s ok!
 If you are trying to be someone you aren’t then you probably won’t last even if you do get the job.

 Best of luck on your job search!
 Check out more business related posts here.